pychi-code/pychi/README.md

 pychi has been developped at DESY by the Ultrafast Microphotonics group.
 If you use it for publications, please cite the associated paper https://doi.org/10.1063/5.0135252

+If you have any questions, remarks, contributions, do not hesitate to contact us at: pychi@desy.de